 Having experimented with the prices and got those nailed down.
 You’ll need to ensure you’re technically set up and ready to deliver seamless upgrade paths to users as they adopt these differently priced plans and add-ons.

-That brings us to value metrics.
+The third brings us to value metrics.

 The price people are willing to pay for a product or service is hugely affected by the value perceived by the customer, which again can hugely vary depending on your audience.
 Can you drive more revenue by connecting your pricing to users or usage?
 Do you offer licenses or credits?
 And how do you bundle them up?
 Your value metric is something you need to continuously revisit, or you will more than likely leave money on the table.

 Meanwhile, you’ll need the infrastructure in place to facilitate this experimentation and measure the results.
 Your pricing needs to evolve right alongside the maturity of your business and product.
-What’s stopping SaaS leaders from doing this?

 You need to put tools and processes in place that enable you to run these kinds of experiments and measure them effectively on a recurring basis.
 You need a billing and payments stack that lets you easily adapt pricing and track results, and a finance & ops team that can stay on top of the administrative impact of these experiments.